-Network simulations, in which the arrangement of financial links is random, show that the model economy is more unstable in the event of a negative shock when it a) exhibits high wealth inequality, and b) is sufficiently wealthy in aggregate.
+Network simulations, in which the arrangement of financial links is random, show that the model economy is more unstable in the event of a negative shock when it (a) exhibits high wealth inequality, and (b) is sufficiently wealthy in aggregate.
 Additionally, an inverted U-shaped relationship is found between aggregate network wealth and instability.
-In the model, financial instability is determined by the share of individuals whose net worth drops below a predetermined threshold or by the total decline in financial asset values.
+Financial instability, in the model, is determined by the share of individuals whose net worth drops below a predetermined threshold or the total decline in financial asset values.

 Our network model embeds several features of Hyman Minsky's Financial Instability Hypothesis.
-While not an explicit network model, it is a framework that generates endogenous instability in a financial economy of connected banks and firms rather than individuals.
-The first feature is that balance-sheets of individuals are interrelated, where one's asset is always another's liability.
-Second, assets and liabilities represent commitments to future cash flows, where the flows across network links are what Minsky called a "complex system of money in/money out transactions".
-Third, a collapse in asset values stifles future cash flows and catalyzes a crisis or as Kregel (2014) argues, only a "slight disturbance" in money flows is necessary to cause instability and "widespread financial distress".
-Finally, a growing financial economy increases the scale of contagion.
+While not an explicit network model, it is a framework that generates endogenous instability in a financial economy of connected banks and firms rather than individuals.2 The first is that balance sheets of individuals are interrelated, where one's asset is always another's liability.
+Second, assets and liabilities represent commitments to future cash flows, where the flows across network links are what Minsky called a "complex system of money in/money out transactions,"3.
+Third, a collapse in asset values stifles future cash flows and catalyzes a crisis, or as Kregel (2014) argues, only a "slight disturbance" in money flows is necessary to cause instability and "widespread financial distress."
+And finally, a growing financial economy increases the scale of contagion.

 Financial network models are frequently used to model financial crises amongst banks.
-The model in this article borrows from the framework of Elliott et al. (2014a).
-Network nodes represent individuals, however, rather than banks or countries, and financial links do not exist outside of the Their emphasis is also on the levels of financialization in the network, at both the intensive and extensive margins, rather than the skewness of financial asset distributions, as in this article.
-Allen and Gale (2000) were one of the first to show in a simple bank network model that the configuration of financial links mattered for contagion - complete networks were more stable than incomplete ones.
-More recently, Acemoglu et al. (2015) stress network structure as the determining factor in contagion; however, they look largely at the magnitude and frequency of negative shocks to the network in order to analyze its stability, not at the network's topology.
-Additionally, Glasserman and Young (2015) abandon topology measures altogether in favor of bank-specific sufficient statistics to evaluate bank network contagion risks.
-They conclude that factors beyond pure spillovers, such as confidence in counterparties and bankruptcy costs (included in our model), are responsible for substantial economic losses from contagion.
-The only known network models of individual wealth inequality reside in a small statistical-mechanics literature, demonstrating that a power-law degree distribution of wealth often results from network formation dynamics.
-None consider contagion or network instability, as this article does.
+The model in this paper borrows from the framework of Elliott et al. (2014a), however, network nodes represent individuals rather than banks or countries, and financial links do not exist outside of the network.
+Their emphasis is also on the levels of financialization in the network, at both the intensive and extensive margins, rather than the skewness of financial asset distributions as in this paper.
+Allen & Gale (2000) were one of the first to show in a simple bank network model that the configuration of financial links mattered for contagion-complete networks were more stable than incomplete ones.
+More recently, Acemoglu et al. (2015) stress network structure as the determining factor in contagion, but they largely look at the magnitude and frequency of negative shocks to the network in order to analyze its stability, not network topology.
+And Glasserman & Young (2015)